 Destinations

-The 2022-23 destinations will be added to the list on this page, in real time, as we receive positive replies from our partners.
+The destinations on the map are valid for 2024-25.
+New destinations for 2025-26, if existing, will be added to the list on this page, in real time, as we receive positive replies from our partners, until 1st November 2024

 *Please open it with Firefox or Google Chrome